ACLS Certification - Official Site | Powered by CPR.com

 The metrics for rapid-acting insulin:

-• The peak is around one to two hours.
+• The peak ranges from 1 to 2 hours.

-• The duration is about three to five hours.
+• The duration is about 3 to 5 hours.

-The peak is the most important factor, and providers should ensure their patient receives food before the insulin reaches its peak.
+While all timing metrics matter, the peak is often the most important factor when timing meals to prevent hypoglycemia.
+Providers should ensure their patient receives food before the insulin reaches its peak.

 Read: The Respiratory Assessment

-Short-acting insulin is known as regular insulin, or Novolin R. It’s still in use, but many hospitals have switched to rapid-acting insulin.
+Short-acting insulin is known as regular insulin, or Novolin R. It’s still in use, but many hospitals have switched to rapid-acting insulin for routine meal coverage.

 Short-acting insulin’s onset is within an hour.
 Some may work within 30 minutes, but all provide results within one hour of administration.
-The insulin peaks within three hours, and its duration is around eight hours.
+The insulin generally peaks within a 2-4 hour range (averaging around three hours), and its duration is around five to eight hours.

-• The onset is 30 minutes to one hour.
+• The onset is 30 minutes to 1 hour.

 • Administered 30 minutes before a meal.